 - Assessing the behavior of other markets and services that impact SPP

-The Market Monitor is also responsible for detecting structural problems and design flaws in the operating rules, standards, procedures, and practices in SPP markets.
-They assess the mechanism that governs the transmission markets independently or as a result of complaints or requests for an inquiry.
+The Market Monitor is also responsible for detecting structural problems and design flaws in the operating rules, standards, procedures and practices in SPP markets.
+It assesses the mechanism that governs the transmission markets independently or as a result of complaints or requests for an inquiry.

 The SPP Board of Directors Oversight Committee has adopted a statement on the Market Monitoring Unit's (MMU) independence.
 The statement addresses the need for and the reporting structure to ensure the MMU is independent of the RTO.